 Oga Winter Festival, Namahage Sedo Matsuri

 Combining the New Year’s Eve Namahage event and Saitou-sai, locals have created Oga’s Winter Festival, aka the Namahage Sedo Matsuri.
 Every year, the event begins on the second Friday, Saturday and Sunday of February, to carry on Namahage culture.
 The highlight is when the Namahage ascends the mountain with torch in hand.
 The sight of the torch’s flame illuminating the dark road against the bright white snow creates a truly mystical scene!

 Goshado: 30min bus ride from Oga Station (JR Oga Line) by bus

 Shinzan Shrine: 50min from Hadachi Station (JR Oga Line) by bus

-Ashizawa District’s Youth Association gained attention for its efforts to reproduce its mask for the first time in 30 years.
-Yasuaki Takeda, a member of the Youth Association to produce masks, reveald that they used old photos in literature material, to confirmed the features of the mask, gather the necessary materials and collaborate in the production, a process that took over two years.
+Ashizawa District’s Youth Association in 2014 gained attention for its efforts to reproduce its mask for the first time in 30 years.
+Yasuaki Takeda, a member of the Youth Association to produce masks, revealed that they used old photos in literature material, to confirm the features of the mask, gather the necessary materials and collaborate in the production.
+The process took over two years of diligent work.
 They wanted to create an exact replica of the original mask, but soon realized the challenges that came with the color formulation and preparation of the material.
-This led the Association to have a change of heart regarding an exact replica, and they realized that by using current materials, the mask would truly reflect the current times.
+This led the Association to have a change of heart.
+Instead, they realized that by using current materials, the mask would truly reflect modern times.

 Access:15min from Hadachi Station (JR Oga Line) by car